-8. Further Information
+9. Further Information

+- a.
 Important information published by the LA applies to some aspects of school admissions.
-If you are considering applying for a place at the School you are advised to refer to your home LA's website.

-If you have any questions in relation to these admission arrangements please contact the School office on 01202 822652.
+If you are considering applying for a place at the School you are advised to refer to your home LA's website. - b.
+If you have any questions in relation to these admission arrangements please contact the School office. - c.
 The School will handle all personal data in accordance with the requirements of the Data Protection Act 2018.